cybercongress/cybertensor-developer-docs/docs/emissions.md

 The emission process works like this:

-- Every block, i.e., every 12 seconds on the Cybertensor blockchain, a single TAO ($\tau$) is minted, i.e., newly created.
+- Every block, i.e., every 12 seconds on the Cybertensor blockchain, a single PUSSY is minted, i.e., newly created.
-- A percentage portion of this single TAO ($\tau$) is allocated to each of the 32 subnets in accordance with the subnet's performance.
+- A percentage portion of this single PUSSY is allocated to each of the 32 subnets in accordance with the subnet's performance.
 The root network determines the percentage portion for each subnet.
-Hence, all such partial percentage allocations will sum to 100%, i.e., one TAO ($\tau$).
+Hence, all such partial percentage allocations will sum to 100%, i.e., one PUSSY.
     :::tip Taostats
     See the [percentage numbers in each "**SN**" column on the root network page on Taostats](https://taostats.io/subnets/netuid-0/).
 These percentages for SN1 through SN32 all add up to `100`.
     :::
-- At the end of every tempo, i.e., every 360 blocks in a user-created subnet, the TAO ($\tau$) accumulated for each subnet is emitted into the subnet.
-This emitted TAO for the subnet is then distributed within the subnet as:
+- At the end of every tempo, i.e., every 360 blocks in a user-created subnet, the PUSSY accumulated for each subnet is emitted into the subnet.
+This emitted PUSSY for the subnet is then distributed within the subnet as:
   - **Dividends** to the subnet validators, and
   - **Incentives** to the subnet miners.